vdwees/vdwees.github.io/content/post/fry-to-fried.md

 ![Lettuce half-way to full size](/images/bigger-lettuce.jpeg)

-I don't have a picture of them at full-size, but they were very similar to what you'd see in a grocery store and I got a few salads out of them.
+I don't have a picture of the fully grown lettuce, but it was very similar to what you'd see in a grocery store and I got a few salads out of it.
+Several months later I was graduating and moving out of the house.
+The fish were nearly full size, so we made fish tacos.
+They were almost like pets at this point, so it was a bit sad.

+## Conclusion

+Ultimately this project was far from cost-effective, but it was a fun and educational distraction from university.
+Additionally a lot of people came over to see it, so it had some value as a talking point.
+I should also give credit to some of the people in addition to Jed who helped me out along the way: Prof.
+De Rooy for lending me the large tanks, Julie for helping me transport them, and my housemates for letting me take over part of the basement for most of the year.